-The Company sponsors the formation of CLOs that were determined to be VIEs.
+The Company sponsors the formation of CLOs that are VIEs.
 CLOs are entities that issue collateralized loan instruments that offer investors the opportunity for returns that vary commensurately with the risk they assume.
 The loans issued by the CLOs are generally backed by asset portfolios consisting of loans or structured debt.
 The Company serves as collateral manager to the CLOs and receives collateral management fees for these services.
-The Company's exposure to loss from these entities is limited to a decrease in the fees that may be earned in future periods from these entities.
-As of March 31, 2013, and December 31, 2012, the only assets related to the CLOs are income and fees receivable from these CLOs of \$1.9 million and \$1.6 million, respectively.
-Total gross assets held by these VIEs were \$1.7 billion and \$1.1 billion as of March 31, 2013, and December 31, 2012, respectively.
+The Company's exposure to loss from these entities is limited to any seed investments in a CLO, which are mandatorily redeemable upon the launch of the CLO.
+As of September 30, 2013, the Company had investments in a CLO it manages of \$15.0 million.
+The Company had no investments in CLOs it managed as of December 31, 2012.
+The Company also has an exposure to loss in the form of a decrease in the fees that may be earned in future periods from CLOs.
+As of September 30, 2013, and December 31, 2012, the only other assets related to the CLOs are income and fees receivable from these CLOs of \$2.3 million and \$1.6 million, respectively.
+Total gross assets held by these VIEs were \$2.4 billion and \$1.1 billion as of September 30, 2013, and December 31, 2012, respectively.